It's like our version of the Oscars

 File Explorer and External Storage

 Apple was initially quite cagey about giving users access to the file system on iOS.
 Apps and the operating system itself carefully hid the internal workings of data storage from users.
-This might have been because Apple weren’t targeting technically savvy users who bought their macOS devices, but the general public for whom the iOS device had to simply work.
+This might have been because Apple wasn’t targeting technically-savvy users who bought their macOS devices, but the general public for whom the iOS device had to simply work.

 Thus, in one fell swoop, Apple has transformed iOS from a mobile OS to one that should be taken seriously as a primary computer operating system.

 This is especially important since iOS devices to date have not offered any way to expand external storage space, which has always been a significant black mark when compared to the competition.

 Did you know that there was once an Apple games console?
 The Pippin was a dismal failure and at the time it would have been laughable to suggest Apple would one day provide one of the best gaming platforms.

 Yet today iOS is arguably the best mobile gaming OS of all.
 With superlative premium gaming services such as Apple Arcade and powerful graphics hardware and APIs for developers to use, iOS gaming is more than just light amusement.

 A key part of this is how Apple solved the problem of mobile gamepad compatibility.
 On Android, there are several competing gamepad standards.
 Games have to be written to support them specifically.
 To get around this, Apple created the MFi (Made for iOS) standard.
 Any controller created to conform to this standard will work with any game supporting that standard.

 The result is the best gamepad support of any mobile OS.
 Recently Apple also provided OS-level support for the PS4 and Xbox One controllers.
 Effectively turning every iPhone, iPad, and Apple TV into a serious games console.